-LO4 - Use an
+LO4 - Use a an

-adjusted trial
+adjusted tr ial

-balance to prepare financial
+balance to pr ·e-

-statemer nts.
+pare financ ial

+statements.

 In the last section, we saw that the adjusted trial balance is prepared after journalizing and posting the adjusting entries.
 This section shows how financial statements are prepared using the adjusted trial balance.